PRODUCT CATEGORIES

 For example, Balusters, Handrails, and the upper pieces of Sloped-Top Bottom Railing can be in the main trim color and the bottom pieces of the Bottom Rail can be a secondary trim color, or in a different shade of the main trim color.
 Subrails can go in an accent color, providing a pin-striping effect!

-Since Sub-rail and the bottom portion of the Sloped-Top Bottom Rail are shipped as separate pieces, it’s simple to paint them a different color.
+Since Subrail and the bottom portion of the Sloped-Top Bottom Rail are shipped as separate pieces, it’s simple to paint them a different color.
 Indeed, multiple colors are quite easy with pre-painting.
 And, as pointed out above, it's important to pre-paint anyway so that hidden surfaces are fully protected.

-For even more drama, the rings on Turned Balusters, Turned Porch Posts, and Turned Newels Posts can be painted in your secondary trim color or shade.
+For even more drama, the rings on Turned Balusters, Turned Porch Posts, and Turned Newel Posts can be painted in your secondary trim color or shade.
 We have a little trick that makes painting these rings very easy!
 See Painting the Rings.

 Once you've got everything completely painted on all surfaces